Old Donation: a Large Community

 A family with some rich history!

-Old Donation Church is the Lynnhaven Parish Church, and is the oldest church in Virginia Beach.
+Old Donation Church is the Lynnhaven Parish Church, and the oldest church in Virginia Beach.
 Records show that the parish’s first church services were held in 1637 in the home of Adam Thoroughgood.
 The first church building was constructed on Mr. Thoroughgood’s land in 1639 on the location later known as “Church Point.”
 The vestry, or governing body of the church, was established in 1640.

 By 1691 the church building had begun to deteriorate, and the land around the church was slowly being eroded by the Lynnhaven River.
 The vestry approved the building of a new church on two acres of land purchased from Ebenezer Taylor.
-The second Lynnhaven Parish Church was completed in 1692.
+The second Lynnhaven Parish Church building was completed in 1692.

 Princess Anne’s population center gradually shifted to Kempsville on the banks of the Elizabeth River, a far superior channel over the silting up Lynnhaven.
 By 1856 Emmanuel Church had drawn away the remainder of the Old Donation’s Church congregants, and the Old Donation Vestry held their last meeting in March 1856.